NethermindEth/agentic.city/gitwise/README.md

 - **🔍 Flexible Git Navigation**: Work with any git reference - branches, commits, tags, or relative refs
 - **🎯 Customizable Insights**: Tailor AI analysis to focus on what you care about - security, performance, or API changes
 - **🛠️ Developer-Friendly**: Built in Rust for speed and reliability, with an intuitive CLI interface
+- **🚀 Intelligent PRs**: Create pull requests with AI-generated titles and descriptions

 ### 🎯 Perfect for: